 Sunset, South Carolina

-Clement had a 15 year career at Accenture, one of the world’s largest technology consulting companies, from which he retired as a partner in 2004.
+Clement had a 15-year career at Accenture, the world's largest technology consulting company, from which he retired as a partner in 2004.
 Prior to his tenure at Accenture, he was an Instructor of Economics at Clemson University.
 Clement continues to consult with a variety of businesses in the areas of business strategy, business operations, project management, and antitrust economics.
-Clement is a member of the Board of the Reserve at Lake Keowee Foundation and Keowee River Club, LLC.

 Tyler Dann, Harlem Valley Investing Co., Inc.

 Dann has been an insurance broker and president of Wesfair Agency, Inc. in Chappaqua, New York since 1970.
 He is co-trustee of the Helen I. Graham Charitable Foundation which supports organizations or similar organizations selected by Mrs. Graham prior to her death.
 Dann was a former director of The Factory Point Bancorp (Manchester, VT), Premier Bancorp, Fishkill, NY, and a regional director of M&T Bancorp.
 He was a former trustee and member of the investment committee of the Community Foundation of Dutchess County, NY.